fscbr/term3/CarND-Path-Planning-Project/README.md

 The Project solution consists out of 4 parts:

-.
-Process chain
+*	Process chain
-.
-Vehicle Model for Behavour Planning
+*	Vehicle Model for Behavour Planning
-.
-Path Prediction and Generation
+*	Path Prediction and Generation
-.
-Jerk Minimizing Trajectory Generation
+*	Jerk Minimizing Trajectory Generation

-#Process chain
+### Process chain
 the process chain consists out of these steps:

 Initially: